 Basic Requirements and Provisions

 - The act requires the Occupational Safety and Health Administration to do two things: conduct inspections ensuring healthful and safe workplaces and set standards.
-You can see more about OSHA requirements here.

 - Occupational Safety and Health Administration standards may necessitate that employers implement certain processes, means, practices, or methods appropriate to defend employees at work.